lasit/precision-rifle-load-development-v3/docs/COMPONENTS.md

 - Creates and manages the tab-based interface
 - Sets up the menu bar with File and Help menus
+- Provides a dedicated "Database Settings" button for cross-platform access to database configuration
 - Coordinates communication between modules
 - Handles settings and database management
+- Displays the active database in both the window title and status bar

 ### Key Methods